lemotdesign/one-click-hugo-cms/site/content/post/when-are-termites-most-active-on-the-gold-coast.md

 ## Flying Termites (Alates) - October to February.

-One of the most visible signs of termite activity is the emergence of **flying termites** or alates.
-These winged termites are reproductive members of the colony, and their primary purpose is to establish new termite colonies.
+One of the most visible signs of termite activity is the emergence of **flying termites** or Alates.
+These winged termites are reproductive members of the colony, and their primary purpose is to establish new termite nests.

 ![Flying Termites called Alates](img/flying-termites.png)